 Update Snowflake Table

 Snowflake supports row-level updates which makes delta data migration much easier.
-Basic idea is to load incrementally extracted data into an intermediate table and modify records in final table as per data in the intermediate table.
+Basic idea is to load incrementally extracted data into an intermediate table and modify records in the final table as per data in the intermediate table.

 We can choose three methods to modify the final table once data is loaded into the intermediate table.